-The City's Zoning and Subdivision Ordinances as well as the State's Sediment and Stormwater Regulations include requirements to mitigate stormwater impact.
+The City's Zoning Ordinance and Land Subdivision Regulations as well as the State's Sediment and Stormwater Regulations include requirements to mitigate stormwater impact.
 To enforce these requirements, the Kent Conservation District and/or DNREC review erosion and sediment control plans and stormwater management plans for most development projects within the City.
 For smaller projects where stormwater management plans are not required, the City's Department of Public Works performs review of the erosion and sediment control plans to ensure construction runoff does not enter the MS4.
 Dover's MS4 is permitted through DNREC under the US Environmental Protection Agency's National Pollutant Discharge Elimination System (NPDES).
 To remain in compliance with the permit the City must take steps to improve the water quality of the stormwater entering the system.
 The Department of Public Works has written a Stormwater Management Plan to comply with the requirements of the NPDES Permit.

 The second challenge posed by Dover's hydrology is the threat of flood events.
 While sound stormwater management can reduce the effects of flooding, extreme rainfall events can easily overwhelm a system designed for more regular and moderate rain.
-Areas within Dover's watersheds that are known to be prone to flooding and poor drainage are shown on Map 5-1: Natural Features.
+Some Areas within Dover's watersheds that are known to be prone to flooding and poor drainage are shown on Map 5-1: Natural Features.
 These areas are known as Special Flood Hazard Areas.
 Special Flood Hazard Areas are typically associated with the major tributaries of the St. Jones River (to the west), the Puncheon Run (to the south) and the Little River (to the east).
 The floodways and 100-year flood plain boundaries represent areas where development is discouraged and most frequently prohibited for two reasons.
 First, any structures placed in these areas would be vulnerable to damage by flooding.
 Second, the tributaries' flood capacity and natural functions rely upon these areas being predominantly natural vegetation.
 The vegetation cleanses flowing water and can help slow and absorb flood waters during extreme rainfall events.
-Dover's Zoning and Subdivision Ordinances contain provisions which limit urban development in Flood Hazard Areas, in order to prevent flooding and environmental disruption and to reduce the probability of property damage.
-(Zoning Ordinance, Article 5, Section 11 and Dover Code of Ordinances, Chapter 50).
+Dover's Zoning and Subdivision Ordinances contain provisions which limit urban development in Flood Hazard Areas in order to prevent flooding and environmental disruption and to reduce the probability of property damage.
+(Zoning Ordinances, Article 5 Section 11 and Dover Code of Ordinances, Chapter 50).

 The Federal Emergency Management Agency (FEMA) is responsible for mapping Flood Hazard Areas throughout the country.
 Their earliest Flood Insurance Rate Maps (FIRMs) for the Dover area date to 1982, but over the years FEMA has updated its maps as more detailed data and information has been collected and analyzed.
 Different areas of Dover have had their maps (FIRM panels) updated or amended in 2003 and 2014.
-The updates through Map Amendment or Map Revision processes occasionally result in situations where areas that were previously not considered to be in a Flood Hazard Area are now included.
-This can create a hardship for property owners in the area because of the City's limitations on new development in floodplain areas and some property owners needing to buy flood insurance.
+The updates through the Letters of Map Change (Map Amendment or Map Revision) processes occasionally result in situations where areas that were previously not considered to be in a Flood Hazard Area are now included.
+This can create a hardship for property owners in the area because of the City's limitations on new development in floodplain areas and the need for property owners to buy flood insurance.
+See Map 5-1 for general information and the FIRM Maps on floodplains.